Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks

 \section{Abstract}

-Large language model evaluation requires thousands of benchmark items, making evaluations expensive and slow.
-Existing methods compute average accuracy across fixed item sets, treating all items equally despite varying quality and informativeness.
-We present \CAT\, an adaptive testing framework using Item Response Theory (IRT) to estimate model ability through Fisher information-guided item selection.
-Our analysis of five major benchmarks reveals that 3-6\% of items exhibit negative discrimination, indicating annotation errors that corrupt static evaluation. \CAT\ achieves 90\% item reduction while maintaining measurement precision: on HellaSwag (5,608 items), we match full-benchmark estimates using only 42 items with 0.154 MAE.
-Our framework maintains item exposure rates below 10\% and test overlap at 16-27\%, compared to static benchmarks where every model sees all items (100\% exposure).
-Among 4,000+ tested models, IRT ranks differ from accuracy ranks: models with the same accuracy get different IRT scores, and 23-31\% of all models shift by more than 10 rank positions.
-Code and calibrated item banks are available at \url{https://github.com/Peiyu-Georgia-Li/ATLAS.git}.
+Evaluating large language models (LLMs) typically requires thousands of benchmark items, making the process expensive, slow, and increasingly impractical at scale.
+Existing evaluation protocols rely on average accuracy over fixed item sets, treating all items as equally informative despite substantial variation in difficulty and discrimination.
+We introduce \CAT, an adaptive testing framework based on Item Response Theory (IRT) that estimates model ability using Fisher information–guided item selection. \CAT\ reduces the number of required items by up to 90\% while maintaining measurement precision.
+For instance, it matches whole-bank ability estimates using only 41 items (0.157 MAE) on HellaSwag (5,600 items).
+We further reconstruct accuracy from \CAT's ability estimates and find that reconstructed accuracies closely match raw accuracies across all five benchmarks, indicating that ability $\theta$ preserves the global performance structure.
+At the same time, $\theta$ provides finer discrimination within accuracy-equivalent models: among more than 3{,}000 evaluated models, 23--31\% shift by more than 10 rank positions, and models with identical accuracies receive meaningfully different ability estimates.
+Code and calibrated item banks available at \url{https://github.com/Peiyu-Georgia-Li/ATLAS}.